How to enable and use the Salesforce integration

 Which licenses work with the Salesforce integration?

 You will need a Salesforce license that has API access in order to sign in and use the integration.
-Front accesses the Lead, Contact, Account, Opportunity, Task, and Case objects within the Salesforce environment, so you will need a license type that has access to those objects.
+Front accesses the Lead, Contact, Account, Opportunity, Task, and Case objects within the Salesforce environment, so your license will need access to those objects.
 Currently, only the "Salesforce" license listed here will work with Front.
 Platform licenses lack sufficient access.
 See here for which Salesforce editions have API access.

 Which channels work with Salesforce?